Procedures and Duties for 10:00 Servers

 - The book bearer carries the gospel book facing the front of the procession.

-- The banner bearer, for special feast days, usually follows the book bearer.
-If there are two banners, the other follows the choir.
+- The banner bearer follows the book bearer.
+If there are two banners, one follows the choir.

 - The clergy follow at the end, the presider last.